alttch/eva3/doc/always_exec.rst

 and keep them in sync with the real hardware equipment.
 But sometimes synchronization is either impossible or failed; occasionally the state updating is not specified in the configuration at all.
 In some cases, we may not even know whether the relay went off or not.
-A typical reason - unreliability of the relay and its failure to return the current status.
+A typical reason is unreliability of the relay and its failure to return the current status.

-In this case, there is a "foolproof": the :ref:`action<uc_action>` always is being executed, even if the unit state is the same as requested and is not supposed to be changed.
+In this case, there is a "foolproof": the :ref:`action<uc_action>` which is always executed, even if the unit state is the same as requested and is not supposed to be changed.

 It is possible in the following cases: